 Front Row (l-r) Richie Bassey, Neil Wood, John Peacock, Paul Dickman, Mark Carter, Tony O'Boyle.

 This picture is from May 1982 as the April Mackenzie NPL Manage of the Month award went to our manager, Phil Smith.
 Phil's team had won five and drew three of our games to earn Phil the award, including wins over Burton Albion & Macclesfield Town.
 The photo features (left to right) Brian Parkinson (South Liverpool Asst Manager), Mackenzie's Rep, Phil Smith, Peter Hesketh (South Liverpool FC Chairman) & Mr Duncan Bayley (NPL Secretary).

-Our grateful thanks and best wishes go to Peter for the use of these photos.
+Our grateful thanks go to Peter for the use of these photos.

 South seen here in their new old colours of purple maroon and gold.
 The kit sponsored by Mike Brocken was officially aired in our opening NPL game of the season v Grantham at Holly Park on August 1982.
 The league giving us permission to play in our non home colours